-But it didn’t stop there; we jumped on the fat bikes, we climbed the ice wall, we laughed as we bombed down the tubing park AND we heard some amazing music thanks to the extremely talented Mike Sullivan as we enjoyed an après–ski beer.
+But it didn’t stop there; we jumped on the fat bikes, we laughed as we bombed down the tubing park AND we heard some amazing music thanks to the extremely talented Mike Sullivan as we enjoyed an après–ski beer.
 I’m tired just remembering it all!

 The highlight of the trip for all of us took place in the small town of Allardville.
 Dog-sledding was something we’d always wanted to try and we finally had our chance.
 It was incredible.
 Everything about the experience seemed to heighten the senses.
 The sound of the sled, the smell of forest, the cold wind against our faces, and a team of dogs tired out after a hard day’s work.
 It was magical.
 It was the experience of winter that we had been searching for all along.